-20 YEARS OF MADNESS is a documentary following the makers of a mid-90s Public Access TV show from Metro Detroit as they reunite 20 years later to create a new episode and reconcile their teenage dreams with the realities of adulthood.
+When the eccentric cast of a mid-90s Public Access show in Detroit reunite after 20 years to make a new episode, they are forced to take a hard look at their lives and reconcile their teenage dreams with the realities of adulthood.

 The 30MOM crew were outsiders, punks, skaters, nerds, freaks, weirdos, burnouts, theater geeks, and artists.
 What started in high school as something fun to do on the weekend became their driving passion.
 For the core group, the show was their life and would hopefully be their future.
 They continued to make episodes into their 20s, started a production company and moved in together.
 But they grew up and split apart, gradually at times and violently at others.
 Some of them moved to Los Angeles to follow their dreams while others remained in Michigan.